Blockstream/satellite/doc/tbs.md

 ## Configure the Host

-Next, you need to create and configure a network interface to output the IP traffic received via the TBS5927.
-You can apply all configurations by running the following command:
+Next, you need to create and configure a network interface to output the IP traffic received via the TBS 5927/5520SE unit.
+You can do so by running the following command:

 ```
 blocksat-cli usb config
 ```

-If you would like to review the changes that will be made before applying them, first run the command in dry-run mode:
+If you would like to review the changes before applying them, first run the command in dry-run mode:

 ```
 blocksat-cli usb config --dry-run
 ```

 Note this command will define an arbitrary IP address to the interface.
-If you would like to define a specific IP address instead, for example, to avoid address conflicts, use the command-line argument `--ip`.
+If you would like to set a specific IP address instead, for example, to avoid address conflicts, use the command-line argument `--ip`.

 Furthermore, note that this configuration is not persistent across reboots.
 After a reboot, you need to run `blocksat-cli usb config` again.